 Very few MFT programs possess an onsite clinic, which enables students to work toward the 3,000 hours they must complete prior to taking the MFT licensing exams in California.
 Several of our graduates have cited this part of the program as one of the best aspects of their education, as it is very difficult to get this kind of hands-on experience elsewhere.

-- To prepare students for the profession of marriage and family therapy
+- Graduate students who are competent in the practice of marriage and family therapy ( PRATICE)

 Student Learning Outcomes

-- Students will demonstrate a knowledge of family systems theories and be able to successfully apply systems theories in clinical practice
+- Students will demonstrate a knowledge of family systems theories by incorporating theory and technique when working with different tratment units.

-- Students will demonstrate an awareness of and respect for diversity issues, as well as demonstrate competence in working with diverse clinical populations
+- Students will demonstrate an awareness of and respect for diversity issues and their own social location in relation to their clinical experience.

 - Students will be knowledgeable of and successfully apply appropriate legal and ethical guidelines necessary for the competent practice of marriage and family therapy